emilysuranie/CompetitiveReview/README.md

 <h2>Description</h2>
-This project contains a comprehensive analysis of streaming platforms to assess the strengths and weaknesses of Pluto TV's personalization features.
-This analysis focuses on Nexflix, Hulu, and Plex TV to identify potential strategies for enhancing Pluto TV's user experience.
-The primary objective is to evaluate the personalization features of various streaming platforms to guide the restructuring of Pluto TV.
+This project contains a comprehensive analysis of three streaming platforms to assess the strengths and weaknesses of Pluto TV's personalization features.
+This analysis focuses on Nexflix, Hulu, and Plex TV to identify potential strategies for improving Pluto TV's user experience.
+The main objective is to evaluate the personalization features of various streaming platforms in order to strengthen Pluto TV's customization options.
 <br />